I’ve published at a bunch of different places over the years, but the places I write most regularly for are:

 Some places I don’t write for much anymore but you may find my archives interesting:

-Books & Culture– I love this magazine’s approach to thoughtful engagement with good books and their desire to not just talk about great books, but also to wrestle with ideas and cultural currents that would otherwise not get highlighted.
+Books & Culture– I loved this magazine’s approach to thoughtful engagement with good books and their desire to not just talk about great books, but also to wrestle with ideas and cultural currents that would otherwise not get highlighted.
 Sadly, Books & Culture ended in 2016; you can read my eulogy for it here.

 Christ and Pop Culture– Christ and Pop Culture because they’re willing to take things very seriously… or not.
 And both are totally okay!